-HouseCarers – There are a handful of housesitting websites out there, but I ultimately chose to buy a membership to HouseCarers for Australia.
+HouseCarers – There are several housesitting websites out there, but I ultimately chose to buy a membership to HouseCarers for Australia.
 Within the first day of buying the membership, I got two responses and set up Skype interviews with two clients.
 The membership is $55 AUD per year, but if you get one housesitting gig, you will make up for the cost of accommodation.
 Plus, it’s a fun way to see differents parts of the country you probably wouldn’t have gone otherwise.
 Read a quick housesitting guide here.

 Cleartrip (India) – Used this in India constantly to book train tickets.
 Everyone told me to book trains ahead of time as they sell out quickly.
 They’re not kidding!
 As a non-Indian, you have to go through a few loopholes in order to reserve, like emailing them with your passport attached.

 Agoda – In some countries, it is cheaper to book a private room than a dorm (if you’re traveling with other people, that is).
 I’ve often gotten cheaper prices through Agoda than any other hotel booking site.
 Never had a problem with booking on Agoda.